SchmidtDSE/dse-nps-landing-page/content/about/methodology.md

 weight: 3
 ---

+## Disturbance Severity Metrics

-The process of deriving burn severity metrics from satellite imagery typically involves comparing imagery from before and after a fire event, to determine how 'different' these images are in terms of reflective vegetation.
+The process of deriving disturbance severity metrics from satellite imagery involves comparing imagery from before and after a disturbance event to determine how different these images are in terms of reflective vegetation.
 Specifically, these metrics exploit the difference in two spectral bands provided by satellite imagery:

 - **Near Infrared**, which is highly reflective in healthy vegetation
 - **Shortwave Infrared**, which is highly reflective in burned areas